to be honest you’ve left me cold and wanting most of the time January.

-i am more of a be-er. (if that’s a word?) so for that reason i respect your power to bring a halt to the rush of normal life and cause us to get snowed-in occasionally. giving us time and space to sit and ponder a bit. read a good book, look out the window, just breathe.
+i’m not much of a “do-er”, but instead more of a “be-er”. (if that’s a word?) so for that reason alone, i respect your power to bring a halt to the rush of normal life and cause us to get snowed-in occasionally. giving us time and space to sit and ponder a bit. read a good book, look out the window, just breathe. maybe even dream a bit as we lean into the winter season and the start of another year.

-i know that seasons were God’s idea, so it’s not entirely your fault…January. and i guess He knew we’d need to slow down.
+i know that seasons were God’s idea in the first place, so it’s not entirely your fault January…somebody had to be the first month. and i guess He knew we’d need to slow down.

 and so it is, the world for now is covered in white. the dust and ruts of seasons past are covered with a clean , new layer. our footsteps crunch in the winter snow and remind us of fresh starts and do-overs….and that we serve a God who offers newness in every way.